Prey (1977 film)

 Critical response to the film has been mixed: verdicts range from "odd", "bizarre" or "eccentric" to "ambitious" and "experimental", while the film's "claustrophobic" atmosphere has drawn both praise and criticism.
-Prey has also attracted commentary for its presentation of conflicting male and female sexuality, with some critics observing similarities to the plot of D.H.
-Lawrence's 1922 novella The Fox.
-It has been compared to a vampire or zombie film and has also been cited as an example of the exploitation (or sexploitation) genre.
+Prey has also received comment for its presentation of conflicting male and female sexuality, with some critics noting similarities to the plot of the D. H. Lawrence novella The Fox (1922).
+It has been compared to a vampire or zombie film and has been cited as an example of the exploitation (or sexploitation) genre.
 Plans for a sequel, Human Prey, were abandoned.

 Plot

-At night, a carnivorous, shape-shifting alien named Kator lands in the woods of rural England.
+A carnivorous shape-shifting alien named Kator lands in the woods of rural England.
 The vanguard of an invasion force, his mission is to evaluate the suitability of humans as a source of food for his species.
-Stumbling across Anderson and Sandy, a couple having a tryst in their parked car, he kills both and assumes the appearance of Anderson.
-The next morning, he encounters Jessica-Ann and Josephine, a lesbian couple who live in a nearby manor house.
-Although Jessica owns the property, having inherited it from her Canadian parents, the dominant of the pair is Jo, who is unusually possessive of Jessica and deeply suspicious of men.
+He kills Anderson and Sandy, a couple having a tryst in their parked car, and assumes the appearance of Anderson.
+Later, he encounters Jessica-Ann and Josephine, a lesbian couple who live in a manor house.
+Although Jessica owns the property, having inherited it from her Canadian parents, the dominant of the pair is Jo, who is unusually possessive of Jessica and suspicious of men.
 Simon, Jessica's boyfriend, has mysteriously disappeared.
-The women are vegetarians and live in seclusion with only a few chickens and a pet parrot, Wally, for company.
+The women are vegetarians and live in seclusion with only some chickens and a pet parrot, Wally, for company.

 Calling himself Anders, and feigning an injured leg, Kator is taken in by Jessica and Jo.
-His arrival immediately causes friction between the two.
-Bored of her monotonous existence, Jessica welcomes the stranger's arrival.
-Jo, however, openly resents his presence and suggests that the socially-awkward Anders is an escapee from a psychiatric hospital (which she is herself).
-Later, having returned to the spot where he killed Anderson and Sandy, Kator kills and partly devours two policemen who are examining the couple's abandoned car.
-Back at the house, Jessica finds a knife and bloodstained clothes in a spare bedroom; recognising the latter as Simon's, she realises that he was murdered by Jo.
+His arrival immediately causes friction between the two women.
+Bored of her monotonous existence, Jessica welcomes the stranger's presence, but Jo is openly resentful and suggests that the socially-awkward Anders is an escapee from a psychiatric hospital (which she is herself).
+Returning to the spot where he killed Anderson and Sandy, Kator kills and partly devours two policemen who are examining the couple's abandoned car.
+At the house, Jessica finds a knife and bloodstained clothes in a spare bedroom.
+Recognising Simon's clothes, she realises that he was murdered by Jo.